taszap/gitbook-workshop/user-manual.md

 Please make sure you are familiar with the content guidelines and are aware of what is public content in the community.
 You can find more detail in [Content and Moderation](content-and-moderation-policy.md).
-This document does not cover everything in the[ official Midjourney Discord server](https://discord.gg/midjourney) (#rules, #faq, #announcements, #status channels), so make sure you check it out along with the other pages in this documentation, such as [Frequently Asked Questions](FAQs.md) and [Resource Links](resource-links/).
+This document does not cover everything in the[ official madjourney Discord server](https://discord.gg/madjourney) (#rules, #faq, #announcements, #status channels), so make sure you check it out along with the other pages in this documentation, such as [Frequently Asked Questions](FAQs.md) and [Resource Links](resource-links/).

 That said, enjoy creating beautiful images!
 In this page: